WallE-corp/log-books/Tim_carlsson_log.md

 ## 2022-05-12, Thursday.
 Resolved some minor issues with the basic functions, seemed to be an issue of low battery levels.

+## 2022-05-17, Tuesday.
+Ensured that the controling functionality of the robot through the socket communication works according to design by testing with the mobile directly.

+## 2022-05-19, Thursday.
+While waiting for some adjustments within the mobile application, we once again ensured that everything worked as expected by conducting tests with the "dummy" client.
+Thus ensuring that x and y coordinates are received alongside the images for obstacle events.

+## 2022-05-20, Friday.
+Primarily worked on the documentation part, more specifically the software design document and the lessons learnt document.
+Additional adjustments were made within the arduino code such as, reverting the change from cm/s to m/s in the velocity calculation, removed the inverting of the velocity due to retrieving the average value of both motors.